canonical/certification-docs/Self-Test_Guide.rst

    applied.

 -  You should verify your SUT's kernel version by typing ``uname -r``.
-   Ubuntu 18.04 GA ships with a 4.15.0-series kernel.
+   Ubuntu 18.04 GA ships with a 4.15.0-series kernel and Ubuntu 20.04 GA ships with a 5.4.0-series kernel.
 Note that, although updated kernels ship with most point-release versions, if you use the standard MAAS images, ``lsb_release -a`` will show that you have the latest point-release version even if you're using the GA kernel.
 It's the kernel version